Psychology

 PSY 202: Human Development

 This course introduces the developmental perspective in psychology and presents the historical emergence of this perspective.
 The course surveys individual development from conception through old age, studying physical, perceptual, cognitive, and emotional processes.
 An emphasis is placed on the interaction among individuals of different ages and the influence of both the immediate and wider social contexts on development.
-Due to the overlap in course content, students may not receive credit for PSY 202, and PSY 203, PSY 204, or PSY 208.
+Due to the overlap in course content, students students who complete PSY 202 cannot receive credit for PSY 203, PSY 204, or PSY 208.

 PSY 101